-Millions of people use public transport every day; it is the lifeblood of cities and the most efficient way to move people.
-Over half the population, however, are marginalised in these systems as the specific needs of women and girls are not catered for; leaving them vulnerable to violence and less able to fully access their rights.
-For women and girls worldwide, the freedom to move safely around cities is greatly restricted, whether by gender-blind planning and design of transport infrastructure or by social and cultural norms that tolerate violence towards women.
+Millions of people use public transport - the lifeblood of cities and the most efficient way to move people - every day.
+But by failing to cater for the specific needs of women and girls, transport systems leave them marginalised, vulnerable and less able to access their rights.
+The freedom to move safely around cities is greatly restricted for women and girls worldwide due to gender-blind planning and design of transport infrastructure or social and cultural norms that tolerate violence towards women.

-Poor street lighting, a lack of buses and stops, all-male transport staff, lack of public toilets and inadequate policing has created an environment where sexual violence against women in the city can thrive.
-Women and girls living in poverty are even more affected and exposed to this violence.
-It is reported that in São Paulo, Brazil, a woman is assaulted in a public space every 15 seconds, whereas 84% of Bangladeshi women surveyed said they have experienced insults or sexual comments whilst travelling.
+Poor street lighting, a lack of buses and stops, all-male transport staff, a lack of public toilets and inadequate policing allows sexual violence in cities against women and girls, especially those living in poverty.
+In São Paulo, Brazil, a woman is reportedly assaulted in a public space every 15 seconds and in Bangladesh, 84% of women reported facing insults or sexual comments whilst travelling.